Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Mathematical Formulation of Full- and Reduced-Order Model

 with

-Although this description is based on formulating the projection as matrix multiplication to the discretized operators stemming from the weak form of Eq.~\eqref{eq:INS_strong}, other ways of formulating it can be found in literature, which rely on the superposition of \gls{POD} modes scaled by their coefficients as shown in \citep{Khamlich.2023,Hijazi.2023,Lorenzi.2016}.
+Although this description is based on formulating the projection as matrix multiplication to the discretized operators stemming from the weak form of Eq.~\eqref{eq:INS_strong}, other formulations can be found in literature, which rely on the superposition of \gls{POD} modes scaled by their coefficients as shown in \cite{Khamlich.2023,Hijazi.2023,Lorenzi.2016}.
 However, the result is eventually the same -- a nonlinear system of equations for the \gls{POD} coefficients of Eq.~\eqref{eq:POD_approx} for any new parameter value.
 Since the implementation of the steps above require access to the solver, the \gls{PODG} approach is an intrusive approach.

-To enable an efficient online-offline decomposition, parameter-dependent terms in the equations above are affinely decomposed into a parameter-dependent factor and a parameter-independent matrix or vector \citep[Sec.~2.3]{Ballarin.2015}.
-However, an approximation of the affine decomposition has to be introduced for the convective term due to its nonlinearity.
-Therefore, the discrete empirical interpolation method (\gls{DEIM}) \citep{Chat.2010} is applied here.
-Since a detailed description of \gls{DEIM} is beyond the scope of this article, interested readers can find further information in~\citet{Quarteroni.2015,Khamlich.2023,Rozza.2024}.
+To enable an efficient online-offline decomposition, parameter-dependent terms in the equations above are affinely decomposed into a parameter-dependent factor and a parameter-independent matrix or vector \cite[Sec.~2.3]{Ballarin.2015}.
+For low-order polynomial nonlinearities and affine parameter dependencies, the respective system of equations can be expressed such that an efficient online-offline decomposition can be achieved~\cite{Quarteroni.2015,Ballarin.2015}.
+However, as suggested in~\cite{Ballarin.2015}, the application of the discrete empirical interpolation method (\gls{DEIM})~\cite{Chat.2010} can help reducing required storage costs by approximating the nonlinear term in Eq.~\eqref{eq:POD_Galerkin_ROM} and its derivative, needed in the context of a nonlinear solution scheme.